oscar-franzen/Thinkpad_X1_Carbon_6th/README.md

 ```

 ## Crucial BIOS update
 The BIOS of the machine needs to be flashed, because unfortunately, the manufacturer has removed support for suspend to RAM support (aka S3 deep sleep).
 Instead the TX1C6 supports a new macish sleep mode (where the system can be woken up anytime by software), but the Linux kernel does not to my understanding support it yet.
+Lenovo later issued a BIOS update for the TX1C6, allowing the use of S3.